royvandewater/navigator/README.md

-This is the navigator add-on.
+This is the n add-on.
 It contains:

 * A program (lib/main.js).
 * A few tests.